syncthing/docs/events/localchangedetected.rst

 other devices (:doc:`remotechangedetected`), only files that were changed on the local filesystem.

-.. note:: This is not included in the default mask for the :doc:`/rest/events-get` endpoint,but needs to be selected explicitly.
+.. note:: This event is not included in :doc:`/rest/events-get` endpoint without a mask specified, but needs to be selected explicitly.

 .. code-block:: json